-When a dog hurts someone, the injured person is likely to sue the animal's owner for medical costs and other damages.
-In more than half of the states, those lawsuits may be based on laws that make the owner automatically liable for most dog-bite injuries.
-These laws are often called "strict liability" statutes, because the injured person doesn't have to prove that the animal's owner knew the dog was dangerous (often called the "one-bite rule") or that the dog owner was negligent (legalese for "careless").
+When a dog hurts someone, the injured person can file an insurance claim or sue the animal's owner for medical costs and other damages.
+More than half of the states have laws that make animal owners automatically liable for most dog-bite injuries.
+These laws are often called "strict liability" statutes because the injured person doesn't have to prove that the animal's owner knew the dog was dangerous (often called the "one-bite rule") or that the dog owner was negligent (a legal term for "careless").

 The theory behind strict-liability statutes is that anyone who has a dog should be responsible for any damage it causes, period.
-But a few states have dog-bite statutes that aren't really all that strict, because they apply only under conditions that may be under the owner's control—like when the dog is roaming "at large."
+But a few states have dog-bite statutes that aren't really all that strict because they apply only under certain conditions—like when the dog is roaming "at large."

-Some of the strict-liability statutes are limited to the injuries that result from an actual dog bite.
-But most of them also cover other injuries, such as when a dog causes an accident by chasing a motorcycle or bicycle.
+Some of the strict-liability statutes are limited to dog bite injuries.
+But many of them also cover other injuries, such as when a dog causes an accident by chasing a motorcycle or bicycle.
 Depending on the conditions, however, those laws might not cover a situation when someone is injured because a dog was acting playfully or just going about its business.
 For example, Nebraska's statute applies only when the dog has killed, injured, chased, or bothered a person or another animal.
-Because of that, the state's supreme court ruled that a dog owner wasn't liable for an injury the resulted when a puppy sat down in front of a recreational vehicle, causing the driver to swerve and hit a fence.
+Because of that, the state's supreme court ruled that a dog owner wasn't liable for an injury that resulted when a puppy sat down in front of a recreational vehicle, causing the driver to swerve and hit a fence.
 (Holden ex rel.
 Holden v.
 Schwer, 394 N.W.2d 269 (Neb.
 1993).)

 Even in states that limit the owner's liability to bite injuries, courts may interpret the laws to apply when there wasn't broken skin or a wound from the "bite."
 For instance, a California court found that a dog owner was liable for injuries that resulted when a man fell off a ladder after the dog grabbed his leg in its jaws (Johnson v.
 McMahon, 68 Cal.
 App.
 4th 173 (1998)).